akb825/DeepSea/modules/Scene/SceneLighting/README.md

 	* `intensityThreshold`: the threshold below which the light is considered out of view.
 If unset this will use the default.
 * `"DeferredLightResolve"`:
 	* `lightSet`: name of the light set to draw the lights from.
 	* `ambientShader`: the name of the shader used for the ambient light.
+This may be null or ommitted to not draw ambient.
 	* `ambientMaterial`: the name of the material used for the ambient light.
 	* `drectionalShader`: the name of the shader used for directional lights.
+This may be null or ommitted to not draw directional lights.
 	* `drectionalMaterial`: the name of the material used for directional lights.
 	* `pointShader`: the name of the shader used for point lights.
+This may be null or ommitted to not draw point lights.
 	* `pointMaterial`: the name of the material used for point lights.
 	* `spotShader`: the name of the shader used for spot lights.
+This may be null or ommitted to not draw spot lights.
 	* `spotMaterial`: the name of the material used for spot lights.
 	* `intensityThreshold`: the threshold below which the light is considered out of view.
 If unset this will use the default.